Milad94/MovieRateRobot/README.md

 ## Step 2:

-create a local_config.py like this:
+Create a local_config.py like this:

 ```python
 USERNAME = ' Your DB username'